Private Alternative Loans

-The California Dream Loan is borrowed money a student must repay with interest.
+The California Dream Loan is borrowed money that must repaid with interest.
 The interest rate for the California Dream Loan corresponds with the interest rate on a Federal Direct Subsidized loan and is subject to change annually.
-The California Dream Loan does not accrue interest while student is enrolled at least half-time, during periods of approved deferment, and during the 6-month grace period before a student enters repayment.
-The student will be responsible for the interest charged at all other times.
+The California Dream Loan does not accrue interest while a student is enrolled at least half-time, during periods of approved deferment, and during the 6-month grace period before he/she enters repayment.
+The student is responsible for the interest charged at all other times.

-To accept a California Dream Loan, a student must log in to his/her My Coyote portal and accept the loan offer within 30 days of the award in order to receive funding.
-A student may decline the loan offer or accept less than what is offered, but funds are limited and may not be able to be increased at a later time.
+To accept a California Dream Loan, a student must log in to My Coyote portal and accept the loan offer within 30 days of the award in order to receive funding.
+A student may decline the loan offer or accept less than what is offered but funds are limited and may not be increased at a later time.

 Students who accept the California Dream loan must complete a promissory note and entrance counseling.
-Failure to complete all the required steps to receive loan funds by the assigned deadline may result in CSUSB canceling the loan offer.
-Funds are limited and may not be re-awarded at a later date.
+Failure to complete all the required steps to receive loan funds by the assigned deadline may result in cancellation of the loan offer.
+Funds are limited and may not be re-awarded again at a later date.

 Receipt of funds in one year does not guarantee availability or receipt of funds in subsequent years.

 Please note: All financial aid recipients, including California Dream Loan borrowers, must meet basic eligibility criteria.

 - Submit a DREAM Act Application by the March 2 priority deadline through the California Student Aid Commission (CSAC)

 - Demonstrate financial need

 - Meet Satisfactory Academic Progress (SAP)